softbrewery/js-jakkel/README.md

 ```

 #### resource(resourceName)
-Returns a resource of the currently defined resources list.
+Returns a resource from the currently defined resources.
 - The `resourceName` argument is of type String.
 - Return type is a Resource object.